Frequently Asked Questions

 Are there opportunities between the Institute sessions to extend the learning?

-Additionally, we will provide one phone consultation prior to each session to support teams’ data readiness for the Institute.
+We will provide up to two hours of phone and/or Skype consultation between each Institute session to support teams.
 Participants will also be invited to participate in an online community of practice to share questions, issues, and strategies between sessions.

 What data do we need to bring to the Institute?